gastil/scruffy-eml2mb/organization.md

 # How this repo might be organized

 - subdirs by code type
-- subdirs by parts of eml
+- subdirs by parts of eml (aka "chunks")
 - subdirs by metabase tables to populate

 Should we put all the code together pertaining to mining and loading one type of metadata?